lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/03-Grouping Data.md

-Grouping data in a query allows for aggregations to be run within a specific scope.
+The `COUNT`, `SUM`, `AVG`, `MAX`, and `MIN` aggregations we just learned aggregate over the entire table.
+However you can run aggregations over specific scopes by **grouping** data.
 A **`GROUP BY`** expression is used to define these scopes.

 For example, determining the total number of hours worked by all employees on a project requires a `GROUP BY`.
-Without it could result in a query like:
+The following snippet shows a query without a `GROUP BY`.

 ```sql
 SELECT SUM(pe.hours)